5eynaa/NYC-Restaurant-Food-Inspection-Analysis/Data-Cleaning.md

 A GROUP BY query revealed the issue.
 For example, violation code `08A` had two different descriptions:

-- **"Establishment is not free of harborage or conditions conducive to rodents, insects or other pests"** — 24,103 occurrences
+- "Establishment is not free of harborage or conditions conducive to rodents, insects or other pests" (24,103 occurrences)
-- **"Facility not vermin proof.
-Harborage or conditions conducive to attracting vermin to the premises and/or allowing vermin to exist"** — 3,195 occurrences
+- "Facility not vermin proof.
+Harborage or conditions conducive to attracting vermin to the premises and/or allowing vermin to exist" (3,195 occurrences)

 Both descriptions carry the same meaning but are worded differently.
-Left uncleaned, this would cause grouping and analysis problems — the same violation would appear as two separate categories in any report or visualisation.
+Left uncleaned, this would cause grouping and analysis problems, as the same violation would appear as two separate categories in any report or visualisation.

 #### The decision